Kernel-based estimators for functional causal effects: Asymptotic normality of dynamic effects

 \subsection{Constructing operator kernel using SRSF embedding}

-\paragraph{Proof of Theorem \ref{thm:FR-Kernel}} \begin{proof} Although one can formally define a Riemannian metric on $\mathcal{F}$ (where $\mathcal{F}$ is a suitable set of curves), a key result from \citet{srivastava2016functional} shows that the geodesic distance under the Fisher--Rao metric between any two curves $f,g\in\mathcal{F}$ can be computed directly via their SRSFs.
+Although one can formally define a Riemannian metric on $\mathcal{F}$ (where $\mathcal{F}$ is a suitable set of curves), a key result from \citet{srivastava2016functional} shows that the geodesic distance under the Fisher--Rao metric between any two curves $f,g\in\mathcal{F}$ can be computed directly via their SRSFs.
 Concretely, we claim:

 To see this, construct a path $\{f_\tau\}_{\tau\in[0,1]}\subset\mathcal{F}$ corresponding to a straight line in SRSF space:

 \begin{enumerate} \item Let $q_f(t)$, $q_g(t)$ be the SRSFs of $f$ and $g$.
 A straight line in $L^2$ between $q_f$ and $q_g$ is